neoneddy/modMobile/core/components/modmobile/docs/readme.txt

 ================================================================

 Description:
+ModMobile allows you to create an adaptive design for your website.
+Good article to review: http://www.lullabot.com/articles/responsive-adaptive-web-design.
+You can keep your standard template and then just create a mobile template and modmobile can send the user the correct one based on the device or based on their preference.
+You can also hide or show parts of your template based on what version is being displayed, full or mobile.

+Technical
 This package installs a 'modMobile' plugin and a modMobile snippet.
 The plugin will auto detect if a user is on a mobile device.
 From there you can configure a template to be used for mobile devices.
 And/or the plugin can set a placeholder and then you can use the property in your Template, Snippet or Chunks.